Dwaynew85/react-calculator/README.md

-#React Calculator
+# React Calculator

 A basic and simple calculator for simple mathmatical equations with whole numbers.

 ## Getting Started

-Run `npm start' and navigate to http://localhost:3000/
+Run `npm start` and navigate to http://localhost:3000/